-- During the deployment period, dissolved oxygen concentrations ranged from 8.8 mg/L to 12.80 mg/L, with an average of 10.63 mg/L. Dissolved oxygen percent-saturation ranged from 95.7% to 105.1%, with an average of 100.77%. - Dissolved oxygen is inversely related to water temperature: oxygen levels increase in lower water temperatures and decrease in higher water temperatures. - Dissolved oxygen decreased throughout the deployment period.
-As water temperature began to increase in early June, DO began to decrease. - All concentrations remained above the threshold of the CCME guideline for the protection of other life stages while concentrations were above the protection of early life stages (CCME, 2007) guideline until July when water temperature increased enough to lower dissolved oxygen below 9.5mg/L.
+- During the deployment period, dissolved oxygen concentrations ranged from 12.41 mg/L to 13.75 mg/L, with an average of 13.23 mg/L. Dissolved oxygen percent-saturation ranged from 94.4% to 102.1%, with an average of 97.8%. - Dissolved oxygen is inversely related to water temperature: oxygen levels increase in lower water temperatures and decrease in higher water temperatures. - Dissolved oxygen levels should a gradual decline across the deployment, which is expected as water temperatures warmed into the spring months.
+A few short-lived instances of warmer-than-normal water temperatures resulted in lower-than-normal oxygen levels for a short period of time. - All values remained above the thresholds of the CCME guidelines for the protection of other life stages and the protection of early life stages (CCME, 2007).